cryptomator/cryptomator.github.io/content/privacy.en.md

 The legal basis for the temporary storage of data is Art.
 6 para.
 1 lit. a GDPR as well as Art.
 6 para.
 1 lit. f GDPR.

 ### 8.3 Purpose of Data Processing
 The update check is necessary to inform the user about (security-relevant or other) updates.
-This serves both the continuously necessary adaptation to the operating environment, protects the user from problems and incompatibilities and enables him to use new program features.
+This serves both the continuously necessary adaptation to the operating environment, protects the user from problems and incompatibilities, and enables him to use new program features.

 When sending an error log, it may contain data that you have customized (e.g., file names), that could identify you, or that may otherwise be sensitive to you.